 - Anyone links give access to the item to anyone who has the link, including people outside your organization.
 People using an Anyone link don't have to authenticate, and their access can't be audited.

 - People in your organization links work for only people inside your Microsoft 365 organization.
 (They don't work for guests in the directory, only members).

 - Specific people links only work for the people that users specify when they share the item.

 You can change the type of link that is presented to users by default for each site.

 For more about the different types of sharing links, see Securing your data.

-The external sharing features of SharePoint Online let users in your organization share content with people outside the organization (such as partners, vendors, clients, or customers).
-You can also use external sharing to share between licensed users on multiple Office 365 subscriptions if your organization has more than one subscription.
-Planning for external sharing should be included as part of your overall permissions planning for SharePoint Online.
+The external sharing features of SharePoint let users in your organization share content with people outside the organization (such as partners, vendors, clients, or customers).
+You can also use external sharing to share between licensed users on multiple Microsoft 365 subscriptions if your organization has more than one subscription.
+Planning for external sharing should be included as part of your overall permissions planning for SharePoint.

 External sharing is turned on by default for your organization.
 Default settings for individual sites vary depending on the type of site.
 See Site level settings for more information.